nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 <!-- TITLE: User Guide V1.2 -->
 <!-- SUBTITLE: HolyDay -->

-# USER MANUAL FOR CLIENT
+# User Manual For Client
 ### Project Name: HOLYDAY
 ### Version: 1.2
 ### Last Modified date: 2018/Aug/28

 # 1.0.
-GENERAL INFORMATION
+General Information
 ## 1.1.
 Objective of the Document
 Facilitate the process of requests for absences, provide a better way to manage each employee and provide this information quickly and easily for both workers and management way.